preignition/program-user-guide/docs/app/survey/how-to/controlling-visibility.md

 <p class="show-when-easyread">This version uses simpler words for Easy Read.</p>
 ```

-Refer to the [Accessibility Mode Reference](../reference/content/markdown/accessibility-mode.md) for the full list of available classes.
+Refer to the [Visibility Control Reference](../reference/content/markdown/visibility-control.md) for the full list of available classes.

 ## Method 3: Logical Expressions